neurobionics/opensourceleg/docs/tutorials/position_mode.rst

 Commanding Position
 ===================
-In this tutorial, we'll show you how to control your open-source leg in position mode usin the ``opensourceleg`` library.
+In this tutorial, we'll show you how to control your open-source leg in position mode using the ``opensourceleg`` library.

 Import the OpenSourceLeg Class
 ------------------------------